 THE FESTIVAL

-Jacob’s Pillow, America’s longest-running dance festival, typically showcases more than 50 national and international dance companies at its on campus venues, collectively giving over 150 performances during the nine week festival.
-There are 300+ free performances, talks, tours, open classes, exhibits, book signings, film screenings, open rehearsals, movement research labs, community projects, and other events; all designed to further share the art of dance with the public and the Festival’s artist community.
+Jacob’s Pillow, America’s longest-running dance festival, typically showcases more than 50 national and international dance companies at its on-campus venues, collectively giving over 150 performances during the nine-week festival.
+There are 300+ performances, talks, tours, open classes, exhibits, book signings, film screenings, open rehearsals, movement research labs, community projects, and other events; all designed to further share the art of dance with the public and the Festival’s artist community.

 A COMMUNITY OF ARTISTS